-Reza is a researcher at the Department of Physiology and Pharmacology, karolinska institutet (KI).
+Reza is a research specialist and currently the head of Biofabrication and Tissue Engineering core Facility (Biofab) at the Department of Physiology and Pharmacology, karolinska institutet (KI).
 He holds Ph.D degree in Micro and Nanosystems from Royal Institute of Technology (KTH), Micro and Nanosystems department (MST), Stockholm, Sweden.

 Reza's expertise lies in nanoengineering, microfluidics, lab-on-a-chip, and biomicroelectromechanical systems (BioMEMS) for biomedical applications.
 More specifically during his Ph.D studies, he made the following contributions:

 - Establishing novel micro-and nanofabrication methods (micro and nano reaction injection molding- μRIM and NanoRIM), as well as implementing the standard ones (Electron beam lithography and Nanoimprint lithography), for high-resolution structuring of polymer materials (down to 20 nm) and scalable manufacturing of microfluidic devices.